-There are two options at the Icehotel; you can sleep ‘on ice’ for a night and spend two or three more in warm accommodation.
-I would recommend trying both.
-The rooms in the Icehotel are something else.
-They are all hand crafted every year from ice harvested from the frozen Torne River and melt back into the river in spring.
+When visiting the Icehotel you sleep ‘on ice’ for a night and spend two or three more in warm accommodation, depending on your chosen trip.
+The themed rooms in the Icehotel are something else.
+They are hand crafted every year from ice harvested from the frozen Torne River and melt back into the river in spring.
 Each room has its own personality and sleeping there is an experience that you’ll never forget.
-Plus it’s really not as cold as you might think; all wrapped up in a thick sleeping bag and reindeer skins!
+Plus it’s really not as cold as you might think; all wrapped up in a thick thermal sleeping bag on reindeer skins!

 We spent our days exploring the vast, frozen wilderness by cross country ski, husky sled and snowmobile.
 All were amazing.
 The staff were friendly, knowledgeable and passionate.
-They took us to gorgeous huts in the wilderness where we would drink tea & coffee, eat cake and warm ourselves round a fire.
+They took us to gorgeous huts in the wilderness where we would drink tea or coffee, eat cake and warm ourselves round a fire.